-Floss before brushing
+Floss before or after brushing?

 We know that we should brush twice a day and floss once a day, but just when should we floss?

 Do we do it before or after we brush our teeth?